Gaseous Dynamical Friction: a Numerical Study of Extended Perturbers: Analytic solution to dynamical friction in gaseous media

-we require that $A<1$ for the linear assumption to strictly hold.
-This estimates the density perturbation at approximately radius $r_s$, where $r_s$ is the softening scale of the numerical potential (see Section \ref{sec:num_setup}).
 The $A$ parameter effectively places a constraint on the physical scenarios that can be described by this prediction, since cases with very high mass perturbers, very small radii, or very large sound speeds, will violate the small $A$ condition.

-Any scenario can be completely described by two parameters: this $A$ parameter, and the Mach number $\mathcal{M}$ of the perturber moving through the gaseous background medium.
-The predicted force, give by Equations (\ref{eq:force}), (\ref{eq:isub}) and (\ref{eq:isuper}), has been used to test numerical results, and they were found to match for suitably chosen $A$ and $r_\mathrm{min}$ \citep{ja:sanchez1999, ja:kim2009, ja:bernal2013}.
-As discussed in Section \ref{sec:intro}, these works find the forces match for when $r_\mathrm{min}$ has certain values.
+For instance, a star moving through the ISM will have a much smaller $A$ number than the same star in a giant molecular cloud, where the sound speed of the gas is higher.